NiklasGustafsson/azure-sdk-for-go/README.md

 # Microsoft Azure SDK for Go

+A fork of Brendan Dixon's Go SDK repository.

 This project provides various Go packages to perform operations on Microsoft Azure REST APIs.